HoTT/Coq-HoTT/STYLE.md

 Try to avoid ever giving a name to variables inhabiting typeclasses.
 When introducing such a variable, you can write `intros ?` to put it in the hypotheses without specifying a name for it.
-When using such a variable, typeclass resolution means you shouldn't eve need to refer to it by name: you can write `_` in tactics such as `refine` and Coq will find typeclass instances from the context.
+When using such a variable, typeclass resolution means you shouldn't even need to refer to it by name: you can write `_` in tactics such as `refine` and Coq will find typeclass instances from the context.
 Even `exact _` works.
 (You can usually also use `typeclasses eauto` or `eauto with